 Flinty, sandy and loamy soils occur over most of the site and are seasonally waterlogged in the surface layers.
 Lower land around the edges of the site have more protracted seasonal waterlogging die to the underlying London Clay.
 The soil pH varies across the site (and is reflected in the vegetation).
-Moderately acidic soils of minate the centre of the site with neutral to slightly acidic soils of curring to the south.
+Moderately acidic soils occurring to the south.